Agenda

 Utility Infrastructure and Highway & Transportation Joint Update

 If your organization performs work in either of these construction segments, join us for a session on Internal Traffic Control Plans (ITCPs) used in construction zones to enhance worker safety and optimize the flow of construction vehicles and equipment.
-Participants will learn the key components of an effective ITCP, including hazard identification, traffic flow design, separation of workers from equipment, and communication strategies.
-Emphasis will be placed on best practices, regulatory requirements, and real-world case studies to illustrate how ITCPs reduce the risk of incidents within work zones.
+Participants will learn the key components of an effective ITCP, how to implement them effectively to manage the movement of workers, equipment, and construction vehicles on site.
+Emphasis will be placed on best practices and common pit falls and how to avoid them.

 This session is hosted by the AGC Utility Infrastructure Subcommittee and the AGC Highway & Transportation Subcommittee.